Hyperinflation: Definition, Causes, Examples, Remedies

 It is the amount of spending that changes prices.
 This is true for anything whose equilibrium price is determined in a market where its price is a function of the total amount spent divided by the quantity.

-During the financial crisis in 2008 and the coronavirus crisis of 2020, there was a large drop in credit creation.
-In both occasions, the central bank dropped interest rates, bought financial assets, and the fiscal government helped by providing credit guarantees and direct payments to help support economic activity.
+During the financial crisis in 2008, there was a large drop in credit creation.
+The central bank dropped interest rates, bought financial assets, and the fiscal government helped by providing credit guarantees and direct payments to help support economic activity.

 If the amount of money is offsetting a drop in the amount of credit, then prices won’t change.
 They are simply negating each other when the amount of money is brought up to replace the shortfall in credit.